Posted on 8 Comments

 Customers report improvements in hair body and texture!

-Because their hair had been stripped with detergents all of their life, they never knew how much natural body and texture their hair really had until they started using shampoo soap.
+Most people only know their hair after being stripped with detergents all their life.
+They don’t know how much natural body and texture their hair really has until they start using shampoo soap.

 Detergents stifle many beautiful genetic expressions of hair that shampoo soaps allow to develop.